 I have supported repression before.
 I claimed that we can use our repression to transcend our humanity and achieve a more solitary nature that does not depend as much on the tyranny of social escapism.
 However, realizing that repression is actually counterproductive, and is actually a tool used by society to maintain control and order, I have come to the conclusion that we should not repress something so powerful as an emotion that could in turn haunt us and our children potentially.

 Regardless of the solutions I gave, the sad reality is that society does not care as long as it functions and provides its individuals money in return for their service to maintain it.
-The problem with such mechanism is that it is too narrow-minded.
+The problem with such a mechanism is that it is too narrow-minded.
 There really isn't purpose beyond material gain and household preservation.
-There are literarily countless proffessions whose main purpose is to just be able to pay the bills or beyond, without necesssarily any hope beyond it.
+There are literally countless professions whose main purpose is to just be able to pay the bills or beyond, without necessarily any hope beyond it.

 This is my advice: If you are willing to sacrifice some of your reputation in the name of relieving your stress, you should indeed consider it since the perspective of others should not supervise every single area of our public and personal lives.
 We should also better distinguish between the law of the country and the social code, since both are highly different in their severity, should they be crossed.

-Hence why I believe the taboo of the personal aspect of our lives should be less restricted, so we can have the chance to prevent more and more potential people to suffer from psychological problems that might haunt them and their children for the rest of their lives.
+Hence why I believe the taboo of the personal aspect of our lives should be less restricted, so we can have the chance to prevent more and more potential people from suffering from psychological problems that might haunt them and their children for the rest of their lives.

 Everyone can be a mental victim to repression, even those who were completely fine in their well-being thus far in their lives.
 It is a silent killer that can arrive to anyone at any moment, after all, so no one is completely safe from its consequences.